ab4d/Ab4d.SharpEngine.Samples/README.md

 When using WPF, Avalonia or WinUI, then Scene and SceneView are created by the SharpEngineSceneView control.

-3D objects are defined in the SceneNodes namespace, for example BoxModelNode, SphereModelNode, LineNode, MeshModelNode, ect.
+3D objects are defined in the SceneNodes namespace, for example BoxModelNode, SphereModelNode, LineNode, MeshModelNode, etc.

 Common materials are defined by using StandardMaterial object.
 For each color there are predefined StandardMaterials, for example StandardMaterials.Blue.